f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

 and see the Grafana login page.
 Use username=admin and password=prom-operator to log in.

-An example Grafana dashboard is available in *dashboard.json*.
+An example Grafana dashboard is available -*dashboard.json*- in the repo.
 Use the import function in Grafana to import and view this dashboard.

 Enable port forwarding from the /NGINX Ingress Controller pod to view service access metrics.